Image courtesy: Padmaja Krishnan

 PR: Did you have to change any aspect of the usual method in which you make your patchwork fabric?

-We took time to figure out how to simplify this process for upholstery purposes, given that standardization is impossible.
+We took time to figure out how to simplify this process for upholstery purposes, given that standardisation is impossible.
 I am glad that we found a way to do this while keeping Phantom Hands and Padmaja’s individual aesthetic identities intact.

-I however see it as my responsibility as an entrepreneur, and an individual committed to the causes I stand for, to make my consumers conscious of their options.
+I, however, see it as my responsibility as an entrepreneur, and an individual committed to the causes I stand for, to make my consumers conscious of their options.
 That is what I would say is the challenge.

 Otherwise, let's face it, a lot of shoddy work gets passed off on the pretext of being ‘handmade’.
 Making by hand is a beautiful process, but it is not just a process, not an empty beggars bowl seeking alms.
-What is made by hand has its own dignity, and it must be able to stand for itself.
+What is made by hand has its own dignity and it must be able to stand for itself.